Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - Subscriptions - allows a logged-in user to gain a list of members whose subscriptions are due.
               This list excludes those marked in the database collection 'members' as paid or the members are guests (no subscription).
 - Subscriptions - allows administrator to send email reminders to members when subscriptions are due.
+- Applications - allows administrator to ascertain new applications and add information to become member.
 - Flag interest in activities - displays a count against each activity of interest shown.
 - Exhibition page showns images and artist names of all artworks flagged for exhibit in club's annual exhibition.
 - Gallery page shows all artworks of members in a carousel, whether for exhibition, or not.